 Types of law internships

-When it comes to legal internships, you can choose from many different types.
+Regarding legal internships, you can choose from many different types.

 You can go full-time, part-time, or on a contract basis.